cagov/11ty-serverless-preview-mode/README.md

 # eleventy serverless Preview Mode for Azure FaaS

 ## Features
-- Single page 11ty rendering of content retrieved from your data source (Wordpress API, GitHub?)
+- Single page 11ty rendering of content retrieved from your data source (Wordpress API).
+- Digest page for all pages that match a Wordpress tag ID.

 ## Intent
 * Using an existing 11ty project, add the ability to render a single page from Wordpress with an Azure function.